 Diploma in Acting and Theatre

-What is the Diploma in Acting and Theatre?
+What is the Bachelor in Acting?

-Diploma in Acting and Theatre: The course for you?
+Bachelor in Acting: The course for you?

 Graduate skills and career opportunities

-Your course and what you’ll study
+Your degree and what you’ll study

 What our graduates say

-Number of Places
+Number of Places16

 For general admission requirements please click here